orestesgaolin/codemagic_manager/codemagic_manager/README.md

 ## Work in progress

 This library is a work in progress.
 Some models are not generated yet and others may not be fully tested.
+Please report bugs if you encounter any!

 ## Contributions